How to Become a Personal Trainer When You Have a Disability

 This article will cover:

 If you’re not yet qualified, OriGym’s industry-leading Level 4 personal training course will help you kickstart your career in fitness!
-You can also browse our full range of courses by downloading our free prospectus here
+You can also browse our full range of courses by downloading our free prospectus here.

 What Is A Disability?